Source configuration

 ---|---|---|

-script | source code of the VRL program executed to transform documents | required |
+script | Source code of the VRL program executed to transform documents. | required |

 timezone | Timezone used in the VRL program for date and time manipulations.
-Must be a valid name in the TZ database | UTC |
+It must be a valid name in the TZ database | UTC |

 # Your source config here